sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ----
     ✔✔:

 **Details**: Nighttime or indoors, while no foe is bearing down on you, say what darkness you find shelter in.
-Take a Breather, but forgo the flip and simply regain 1d4 Stamina.
+Take a Breather, but forgo the flip and simply regain 1 exhausted card.
 In addition, foes cannot see you until you move.

 Encumbrance Penalty: expend stamina points from mental exhaustion.
 Count up all your Item and Pack cards.
 *  If you have 3-4, expend 1 stamina point